Ivan Kovmir

 Practical UEFI

 Let us configure a UEFI bootloader.
-I hate Grub 2, it is the worst and most complex of bootloaders.
-Limine is perfect: dead simple, yet highly configurable.
+Limine is my favorite one: dead simple, yet highly configurable.
 It supports FAT file system only, as it should, the rest is the kernel’s job.
 It supports Linux boot protocol natively, and it can simply run other UEFI bootloaders—that is, chainloading.
 Figure 1 shows example configuration.
 It is possible to try out Limine on your existing system without breaking anything, which is what I will do in this guide further down.

 Limine's boot menu